Programs - Sharing Democracy Experience

 IPED representatives participate in meetings organised by various state ministries in order to debate on draft laws.
 Other participants are representatives of public administration and social partners.
 This level of business promotion is the most effective one.

-• evaluation of the budget and budgetary provisions,
+- evaluation of the budget and budgetary provisions,

-• analysis of reasons for the lack of balance in foreign trade and a deficit in the balance of payments,
+- analysis of reasons for the lack of balance in foreign trade and a deficit in the balance of payments,

-• opinions on governmental economic programmes,
+- opinions on governmental economic programmes,

-• reduction of public expenditure.
+- reduction of public expenditure.

 Finally, some of IPED's operations refer to local authorities.
 These are mainly regional SME assistance programmes financed from local budgets.
 Effective co-operation with local government guarantees business-friendly environment for the investment and development.

-During the conference entitled "Financing Hi-Tech Businesses.
-Building a Favourable Environment for Technology Development in Poland", the Ministry of Finance was represented by Jacek Uczkiewicz, Under Secretary (second from the left).
+| During the conference entitled "Financing Hi-Tech Businesses.
+Building a Favourable Environment for Technology Development in Poland", the Ministry of Finance was represented by Jacek Uczkiewicz, Under Secretary (second from the left). |

 Democracy Research

-IPED has always been interested in Democracy Research.
-It carried out two major projects in this field: the Political Culture of Polish Democracy (1998) and the Legal Culture of Polish Businessmen (2000).
+Legal Culture of Polish Businessmen (2000).
 Both projects aimed at the improvement of political culture and building democracy and a state under the rule of law.
 They were also designed to set standards facilitating Polish integration into the European Union.
 The main idea of the first project was to evaluate political culture in Poland and compare it with the EU-countries standards (Germany and the UK in particular).
 IPED has also presented its recommendations about improving the quality of political debates, citizen's awareness and relations between business and politics.

-The project Legal Culture of Polish Businessmen illustrated the level of legal awareness among Polish business circles - to what extent business people were familiar with legal regulations, what was their attitude towards legal matters and to what extent they observed the law in daily operations of their companies.
+Legal Culture of Polish Businessmen illustrated the level of legal awareness among Polish business circles - to what extent business people were familiar with legal regulations, what was their attitude towards legal matters and to what extent they observed the law in daily operations of their companies.
 Conclusions were based on analyses of legal regulations, entrepreneur's surveys and interviews with judges.
 The final report, presented during a special conference, included recommendations for the improvement of legal culture in Polish companies.

 Democracy Training in Poland